johnfonte/johnfonte.github.com/projects.md

 ### [Sustainability International](http://sustainabilityinternational.org)

-I designed this to focus on the beauty of nature in photos.Sustainability International encourages sustainable living practices in housing complexes.
+I designed this to focus on the beauty of nature in photos.
+Sustainability International encourages sustainable living practices in housing complexes.

 ### [Golf BMP Solutions](http://golfbmpsolutions.com)